-- To know the design flow of different types of ASIC - To familiarize the different types of programming technologies and logic devices - To disseminate various programmable ASIC architecture - To impart knowledge about partitioning, floor planning, placement and routing including circuit extraction of ASIC - To give the student an understanding of basics of System on Chip and platform based design. - To learn the different high performance algorithms and its applications in ASIC.
+- To know the design flow of different types of ASIC - To familiarize the different types of programming technologies and logic devices - To disseminate various programmable ASIC architecture - To impart knowledge about partitioning, floor planning, placement and routing including circuit extraction of ASIC - To analyze the synthesis, Simulation and testing of systems - To learn the different high performance algorithms and its applications in ASIC

-To know about the basic concepts of Digital circuit design, Knowledge on Signals and systems and hardware programming language.
+• To know about the basic concepts of Digital circuit design and hardware programming language.

-MODULE I INTRODUCTION TO ASICS AND ASIC LIBRARY 9 DESIGN
+MODULE I INTRODUCTION TO ASICS AND ASIC LIBRARY DESIGN 9

-Types of ASICs - Design flow - CMOS transistors, CMOS Design rules - Combinational Logic Cell - Sequential logic cell - Data path logic cell - Transistors
+Types of ASICs - Design flow - CMOS transistors, CMOS Design rules - Combinational Logic Cell - Sequential logic cell - Data path logic cell - Transistors as Resistors - Transistor Parasitic Capacitance - Logical effort - Library cell design.

-MODULE II PROGRAMMABLE ASICs AND LOGIC CELLS 9
+MODULE II PROGRAMMABLE ASICs AND LOGIC CELLS